Nepal Tourism and Social Entrepreneurship Workshop

 - Kathmandu to Salleri / Phaplu road transfer

-- Accommodation at guesthouse in Kathmandu (Bed & Breakfast and bottled water included)
+- Accommodation at guesthouse in Kathmandu (all meals and bottled water included)

 - Accommodation in lodges / tea houses on the trek with meals and hot drinks provided (water not included on the trek - boiled water can be bought locally)